- Explore Lake Taupo Map

 Aratiatia Rapids – Scene of The Hobbit

 Aratiatia Rapids are formed when the dam gates of the Waikato River are opened a few times a day.
-These are also the famous rapids used in the filming of Peter Jackson's movie, The Hobbit: The Desolation of Smaug.
+The rapids were used in the filming of Peter Jackson's movie, The Hobbit: The Desolation of Smaug.

-At the Aratiatia Rapids, the Waikato River falls 28 metres in the space of one kilometre and the surging rapids have been harnessed for environmentally sustainable hydroelectric power.
+At the Aratiatia Rapids, the Waikato River falls 28 metres in the space of one kilometre.
+The surging rapids have been harnessed to produce environmentally sustainable hydroelectric power.

 Aratiatia Rapids - Scene of The Hobbit